What are tabasco peppers?

 The name tabasco derives from the Mexican state of Tabasco, but that’s about as deep as the relationship with the state goes.
 Some tabasco peppers are grown in Mexico, but the real powerhouse here is in Louisiana in the United States.

-Because of the hurricanes and climate issues that Louisiana faces on an annual basis, along with the vast amount of Tabasco sauce that is demanded by the market, the McIlhenny family works with farmers that cultivate tabasco peppers (from the original Avery Island Tabasco seeds) in South America, Central America, and Africa.
+Because of the hurricanes and climate issues that Louisiana faces on an annual basis, along with the vast amount of Tabasco Sauce that is demanded by the market, the McIlhenny family also works with farmers that cultivate tabasco peppers (from the original Avery Island Tabasco seeds) in South America, Central America, and Africa.

-Where can you buy tabasco peppers, and what products are they used in?
+Where can you buy tabasco peppers?

 These are extremely popular chilies in terms of hot pepper products.
 Tabasco Original Red Sauce, as mentioned, has become the leading Louisiana hot sauce on the market.
 These chilies are also very popular pickled in vinegar and tabasco pepper jellies are prevalent, too.
 As mentioned, due to their overall juiciness, you don’t typically find these chilies in dried or powdered form.
 Opt for the similarly spicy cayenne pepper powder if you want dried spices.